 A Guide to Carnarvon – A Tropical Food Paradise

-Carnarvon is a tropical oasis and the food centre of WA, the area produces 80% of WA’s food.
-Visiting the area gives the opportunity to experience a range or tropical fruits, vegies and seafood as well as seeing some natural & historical beauty that the area has to offer.
+Carnarvon is a tropical oasis and the food centre of WA, where the area produces 80% of WA’s food.
+Visiting Carnarvon gives the opportunity to experience a range or tropical fruits, vegies and seafood as well as seeing some natural & historical beauty.

 WHAT TO SEE AND DO

-(Carnarvon Fascine – Photo Credit: Australia’s Coral Coast)
+(Carnarvon Fascine – Photo Credit: My Focused Photography)

-Beach – The Town beach is a safe beach for swimming.
+Beach – Town beach is a safe beach for swimming.
 Swim out to the pontoon and back.
-Or sit on the grass and enjoy our lunch and tea.
+Or sit on the grass and enjoy your lunch and tea.

 Cacti Farm – Take the bus and then walk the rest of the way to the Cacti Farm in Carnarvon.